thecointech/thecoin/readme.md

 ==================================== Firestore =========================================
 ================================= 2nd march 2020 =======================================
 ========================================================================================
-For local tests the firestore.rules can be modified of not used at all.
+Root of the project: firebase emulators:start --only firestore Check https://firebase.google.com/docs/cli for more infos For local tests the firestore.rules can be modified of not used at all.
 If no rules are defined they will be considered open (read and write).